11HimanshuSharma/Automatic_facial_attendance_system/README.md

    - Verify the database file exists in the `database/` folder.
    - Check for correct SQLite or MySQL configurations in the `config.py` file.

----

-## 📜 License
-This project is licensed under the **MIT License**.
-You are free to modify and distribute it with proper attribution.

----

 ## 🤝 Contributing
 We welcome contributions!
 Follow these steps: